Carbon Fiber Reinforced Polymers (CFRP): Running Parameters, Tool Life, & Safety Tips

 Hardenability also increases with increasing austenitic grain size.
 A grain is an individual crystal in a polycrystalline metal.
 Think of a stained glass window (like the one seen below), the colored glass would be the grains while the soldering material holding it altogether would be the grain boundaries.
 Austenite, ferrite, and cementite are all different types of grains that make up the different microstructures of steel.
 It is at the grain boundaries that the pearlite and bainite will form.
 This is detrimental to the hardening process as martensite is the desired microstructure, the other types get in the way of its growth.
 Martensite forms from the rapid cooling of austenite grains and its transformation process is still not well understood.
 With increasing grain size, there are more austenite grains and fewer grain boundaries.
 Therefore, there are fewer opportunities for microstructures like pearlite and bainite to form and more opportunities for martensite to form.

-colorful glass representing austenite
+colorful stained glass representing grains of austenite

 Figure 5: The colorful glass pieces represent grains of austenite which transforms into the desirable martensite upon quenching.
 The black portions in between the color portions represent grain boundaries.
 Sites where pearlite or bainite will form upon quenching.